1. Visitors

 • For fine art and gifts visit Heritage Gallery or, a short drive out of town, there’s Inspirit Gallery.

-• Visit picturesque Lake Karapiro, home to Rowing New Zealand – you can take to the water yourself in a kayak, check out the hydroelectric Karapiro Power Station and the dam that was built in the 1940s and remains in service today.
+• Visit picturesque Lake Karapiro, home to Rowing New Zealand – you can take to the water yourself in a kayak or paddleboard, check out the hydroelectric Karapiro Power Station and the dam that was built in the 1940s and remains in service today.

 Stay overnight in Cambridge or drive back to Hamilton (approx 20 mins up SH1)